OTV (Romanian TV channel): Unusual events and appearances on the show

 The live show has been the stage of many unusual events.
 One of them was the live "trial" of an alleged spiritual medium, called Mrs. Ildiko.
 She claimed to possess paranormal abilities when covering her head in a bulky bunch of towels.
 To prove her capabilities, Diaconescu wrote several times some words on a piece of paper apparently without her seeing or knowing them, and asked her to reproduce them using her medium powers, each time with alleged success.
 As Mrs. Ildiko was using her "paranormal abilities" to find out the secret words, horror music was being played in the background and lights in the studio were rapidly being switched on and off by the show crew, for effect.
 Ildiko's appearances on the show have been mocked many times on satire shows of concurrent TV channels.

 Another unusual event was the live arrest of a man who allegedly had broken out of prison.
 The arrest took place during the live show in the show's studio, and the man tried to commit suicide before being immobilised.

 Another unusual and controversial event that was broadcast live during the show was an apparent aggression of the show's host, Dan Diaconescu, by a recurrent guest who claimed he was disturbed by Diaconescu's insistence to invite him on the show.
 The aggressor brought a garbage can in the studio and tried to throw Diaconescu into it, without success.
 This was regarded by many internet users as a staging, taking into account that neither the reaction of Diaconescu himself nor that of the other guests in the studio nor that of the studio crew to the incident was very strong.

 Several times during late night hours, Diaconescu had some of his guests to manele during the show on the table in the studio.

 On 19 February 2025, OTV will be possibly revived, making its first appearance since 10 years prior, when it was closed.
 But on 19 February 2025, Diaconescu was sentenced to 8 years and 4 months in prison for child sexual abuse, making the channel's comeback unworkable.
+However, OTV was unexpectedly relaunched on November 29, 2025 at noon.